arseniivanov/yuv_rgb_snn/README.md

 The RGB color model is an additive color model in which the red, green, and blue primary colors of light are added together in various ways to reproduce a broad array of colors.
 This model closely matches the way human sight develops color, and thus, it is widely used in many devices that capture or display images.
 ### YUV Color Space

 YUV is a color encoding system typically used as part of a color image pipeline.
 It encodes a color image or video taking human perception into account, allowing reduced bandwidth for chrominance compared to luminance data, as humans are more sensitive to changes in brightness than color.
 Y channel corresponds to the luminance (or brightness) and U and V to the chrominance (or color).
+The benefit of using YUV is that data can be shipped in reduced formats, such as YUV422 or YUV420.
+This allows color information to be compressed along vertical and horizontal directions with little difference for our perception.
 ![alt text](RGB-YUV.jpg)
 ## Relation to Retinal Ganglion Cells